ckan/ckan/doc/frontend-development.rst

 ::

-    <select name="format" data-module="autocomplete"></select>
+    <select name="format" data-module="autocomplete" data-module-key="id"></select>

-The module will be created with the element, an options object extracted from ``data-module-*`` attributes and a new sandbox instance.
+The module will be created with the element, any options object extracted from ``data-module-*`` attributes and a new sandbox instance.

 Once created the modules ``initialize()`` method will be called allowing